BE PREPARED

 If you successfully complete your studies and apply for the Graduate Route visa in the UK before your student visa expires, you should be able to apply.
 More information on this visa route and the eligibility criteria is available on our website.

-Most undergraduate students start their studies on the 25th of September 2023.
-Your start date might be different if you a postgraduate, nursing, or a Musical Theatre student.
+Most undergraduate students start their studies on the 23rd of September 2024.
+Your start date might be different if you a PGCE, postgraduate, nursing, or a Musical Theatre student.
 To find out your start date, please visit the course and semester dates document on our website.

 Your course start and end date are stated on the CAS.
 You should always arrive by the start date of your course.
 The latest arrival date on the CAS is the latest possible date to start your studies only if you have contacted us and asked for late arrival authorisation.
 We do not recommend arriving late as it puts you at a disadvantage with your studies.
 The only reason we can authorise a late arrival is if your visa application is delayed.
 In this situation you must email international@chi.ac.uk to get advice on late arrival authorisation.